top of page

 • This category of probiotic can colonize the host.

-There is considerable research showing our lifestyle choices such as our diet play a significant
+There is considerable research showing our lifestyle choices such as our diet play a significant role in our microbiome health.

 Santa Barbara Nutrition Counselor